Full name Steven Ryan Taylor

 Still a teenager, Taylor was chosen to captain the USA men's team later that summer for the 2013 Auty Cup tour to Canada as a stand-in for the unavailable Steve Massiah.
 However, a late-night drinking incident on tour at the Regional U-19 World Cup Qualifier in Toronto a few weeks earlier had him stripped of the captaincy.
 He was also given a one-match suspension for breaking team curfew.
 Since then, he has struggled to reach the heights he did in the first half of 2013 for USA despite his talent.

 Taylor is one among a few Americans to carve out a place for himself in T20 franchise cricket, securing a CPL contract in 2015 with Barbados Tridents, where he has developed under former USA coach Robin Singh.
+After one more season with Tridents, he switched to Guyana Amazon Warriors for the 2017 CPL when he was snapped up for $30,000 in round 8.
+He only managed two games though, and took a large paycut to move to Jamaica Tallawahs for 2018.
 Originally a wicketkeeper-batsman, Taylor gave up the gloves in 2015 to keep his body fresh for batting but it has also allowed him to develop his skills as a useful part-time offspinner.

 Peter Della Penna